 I hope that this article was useful for both potential landlords so they won’t make any mistakes or current landlords just to reassure they are meeting the correct standards.
 If you have any questions of want to talk further about your accommodation standards then why not book in for Relocation PAs FREE no obligation one Hour consultation where we would be delighted to advise you on your current accommodation or potential properties you might be looking to buy and turn into HMOs.
 Just go to our website and book in and we will arrange a meeting with you.
 If you have any other questions then don’t hesitate to email us on firstname.lastname@example.org and we would be happy to help.

 Just remember it’s the details that count!
-Obviously unless you don’t want to worry about details in which case you could use a management agent like Relocation PA to worry about that for you!
+Obviously unless you don’t want to worry about details in which case you could use a property management agent like Relocation PA to worry about that for you!